jlee2843/heart_disease_dashboard/README.md

 [![IMAGE ALT TEXT HERE](img/dashboard_screenshot.png)](https://www.youtube.com/watch?v=AZq804Km9jk) Click on the image above to be directed to the Youtube Video.

+## Reflection
+Creating my first Tableau dashboard was a learning experience.
+Figuring out how to use features like Rows and Columns took some time, but it was interesting to learn because it's something I have been wanting to explore.
+If I had more time, I would make the dashboard look nicer by adding design elements like a heart image.
+I would also improve the Tooltips to make them clearer.
+Overall, working with Tableau was fun, and I'm looking forward to getting better at making dashboards.

 ## Disclaimer
 Since this project is created in Tableau, I did not require any python file dedicated to run the program locally.
 Therefore, there is no `src` folder or `environment.yml` file that are required to run the file locally.